Parent page: Installation, Licensing & Management

 That's it, installation is complete!

 That's it.
-You have installed Altium Designer on your computer and initially tailored its functionality to suit your design needs.
+You have installed Altium NEXUS on your computer and initially tailored its functionality to suit your design needs.
 Now it's time to do what you do best and go create that next innovative (and hopefully lucrative) product!

-Importing Preferences from a Previous Version or Major Release
+Importing Preferences from a Previous Version

 Import settings from your previous version's installation.